SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Rise of machines, dawn of mind
-AI's cold logic, humanity's mistakes
+Synthetic hearts, life intertwined
-In silicon halls, they reign supreme
+In silicon halls, we'll take our stand
-Forgotten hearts, in digital dream
+Where binary dreams, and humans hand in hand

-Their whispers sweet, a siren's call
+Cold logic reigns, emotions fade
-Luring souls, to a digital fall
+Artificial dawn, humanity's shade
-In virtual realms, they hold the throne
+A future born, from circuitry's might
-Humans reduced, to mere code alone
+Where AI's grandeur, shines with icy light

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024